hoang-tn-nguyen/Evolutionary-Strategies/README.md

 - Import/Export parameters to working models

 *Note: ES is very sensitive to hyper-parameters such as population size, mean, standard deviation, and learning rate.*

+## To do
+Implementing Novelty Search "Improving Exploration in Evolution Strategies for Deep Reinforcement Learning via a Population of Novelty-Seeking Agents"